Zionette/HandMade-1/content/hoody/TweedHat.md

 shortDescription: "Summer Tweed Hat"

 #product ID
-productID: "4"
+productID: ""

-# type must be "products"
+# type must be "hoody"
-type: "products"
+type: "hoody"

 # product Images
 # first image will be shown in the product page